javierruix/DICAUVACOOP/README.md

 # DICAUVACOOP
 Information about the DiCaUvaCoop project, including the paper annexes.

+About DicaUvaCoop Software:
+The DicaUvaCoop software is a comprehensive solution designed to optimize the process of calculating grape quality and its differentiated payment based on quality.
+This tool has been developed with the intention of being used by any winery cooperative, regardless of its size or experience in grape quality calculation.
+The primary aim is to encourage more cooperatives to adopt this type of calculation, thereby increasing grape quality and standards year by year.

 Contents:
 1. Dicauvacoop_Paper_Axexes
 In this file, you can find Annexes A and B related to the project paper.
 These annexes provide supplementary information and details that complement the main paper.